Las Brujas Airport (Cuba)

 Las Brujas Airport is a Cuban airport serving Cayo Santa María, a resort island in the municipality of Caibarién, Villa Clara Province.

 Facilities

 The airport resides at an elevation of 4 m above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 1803 × 44 m.

 Airlines and destinations

-As of December 2024, there are not scheduled services at the airport.
+As of December 2024, there are no scheduled services at the airport.